-Tilman J. Fertitta, a Houston native, is an accomplished businessman and recognized as a world leader in the dining, hospitality, entertainment and gaming industries and is often referred to as “the world’s richest restaurateur.”
-Fertitta is the sole owner of Fertitta Entertainment which owns the restaurant giant Landry’s, the Golden Nugget Casinos and Hotels and the NBA’s Houston Rockets.
+Tilman J. Fertitta, a Houston native, is an accomplished businessman and recognized as a world leader in the dining, hospitality, entertainment, and gaming industries and is referred to by Forbes as “the world’s richest restaurateur.”
+Fertitta is the sole owner of Fertitta Entertainment which owns the restaurant giant Landry’s, the Golden Nugget Casinos and Hotels, and the NBA’s Houston Rockets.

 Through his restaurant and hospitality company Landry’s, Fertitta owns more than 600 properties in 36 states and in over 15 countries.
 He is also one of the largest employers in the nation with more than 50,000 employees.
-His restaurants include a signature collection of eateries, as well more than 60 different restaurant brands and award-winning concepts.
-The Signature Group includes some of the world’s premier fine dining concepts, such as Mastro’s Steakhouse and Ocean Club, Morton’s The Steakhouse, Del Frisco’s Double Eagle Steakhouse, Del Frisco’s Grille, J. Gilbert’s, Palm, The Oceanaire Seafood Room, Vic & Anthony’s, Brenner’s Steakhouse, Grotto, La Griglia and Willie G’s, while the multi-unit restaurant brands include such well known favorites as Chart House, Landry’s Seafood House, Rainforest Cafe, Saltgrass Steak House, Bubba Gump Shrimp Co., Houlihan’s Restaurant & Bar, Mitchell’s Fish Market, Dos Caminos, Bill’s Bar & Burger, Joe's Crab Shack and McCormick & Schmick’s.
-Fertitta also owns Restaurant’s Unlimited with 13 popular concepts including Portland City Grill, Kincaid’s, Simon and Seaford’s, and Henry’s Tavern.
-Additionally, Fertitta owns 50% of Catch Hospitality – one of Los Angeles’ and New York’s most popular eateries, and is one of the principal shareholders in the fast growing restaurant platform for online ordering and secondary on-demand food delivery, Waitr.
+His restaurants include a signature collection of eateries, as well as more than 60 different restaurant brands and award-winning concepts.
+The Signature Group includes some of the world’s premier fine dining concepts, such as Mastro’s Steakhouse and Ocean Club, Morton’s The Steakhouse, Del Frisco’s Double Eagle Steakhouse, Del Frisco’s Grille, J. Gilbert’s, Palm, The Oceanaire Seafood Room, Vic & Anthony’s Steakhouse, Brenner’s Steakhouse, Grotto, La Griglia and Willie G’s, while the multi-unit restaurant brands include such well-known favorites as Chart House, Landry’s Seafood House, Rainforest Cafe, Saltgrass Steak House, Bubba Gump Shrimp Co., Houlihan’s Restaurant & Bar, Mitchell’s Fish Market, Dos Caminos, Bill’s Bar & Burger, Joe's Crab Shack and McCormick & Schmick’s.
+Fertitta also owns Restaurant’s Unlimited with thirteen popular concepts including Portland City Grill, Kincaid’s, Simon and Seaford’s, and Henry’s Tavern.
+Fertitta also owns Catch Hospitality which has become a nationwide phenomenon with popular locations in Los Angeles, New York, Aspen, and Las Vegas.